 Carly’s tale is so captivating because it’s a rescue story.
-Real-life stories of humans helping animals like Carly are all over the internet, and sharing them with your students is an excellent way not only to promote kindness both in and out of the classroom but also to engage and motivate different types of learners and encourage them to take action to help end animal suffering.
+Stories of people helping animals are all over the internet, and sharing them with your students is an excellent way to encourage kindness both in and out of the classroom.
+Because most children naturally feel compassion for animals, sharing rescue stories is a great way to engage and motivate different types of learners and encourage them to take action to help end animal abuse.

 Use the TeachKind Rescue Stories reading comprehension worksheet below to help students in grades K through 2 learn more about cows and understand that no animals deserve to suffer for our food.
-Featuring key vocabulary words and literal, inferential, and evaluative questions, the exercise is centered around the story of Idabelle, a pregnant cow who jumped off a boat and swam to safety.
+This rescue story is centered around the story of Idabelle, a pregnant cow who jumped off a boat and swam to safety.